Rear-Facing Car Seats Protect Children, Even in Rear-End Crashes

 The lead author in the study, Julie Mansfield, reported that the rear-facing seats did a good job at keeping the seat occupant’s head, neck, and spine in alignment.
 “With a rear impact, we would expect occupants to be ‘pulled’ toward the rear of the vehicle according to basic physics,” Mansfield explained.
 “When a child is in a rear-facing carseat in this scenario, the car seat actually stays with the child and continues to support the head and spine.”
 Mansfield also explained that, even when the seat rotated upward, the occupant remained safely cradled in the shell of the seat, and the child seat and car’s seat interacted to distribute force into the car’s soft seat rather than into the child.

-If your child has been injured in a car accident in Washington or Oregon, contact the dedicated and seasoned Vancouver personal injury attorney John Lutgens for a free consultation at 360-693-2119, serving all of Southwest Washington and Portland.
+If your child has been injured in a car accident in Washington, contact the dedicated and seasoned Vancouver personal injury attorney John Lutgens for a free consultation at 360-693-2119, serving all of Southwest Washington.